florent-blanvillain/grails-ember-templates-precompiler/README.md

 # Ember.js templates resources plug-in for Grails

-This plug-in precompiles Ember.js's Handlebars templates on the server side.
+This plug-in precompiles EmberJS powered Handlebars templates on the server side.

 It integrates with grails resources plugin to allow subsequent minification, gzip and more.

-It's a simple fork from Matt Sheehan's grails-handlebars-resources plugin but unlike the latter it does not declare any resource module.
+It's a fork from Matt Sheehan's grails-handlebars-resources plugin with two differences :
+- it specifically targets Handlebars heavily customized by EmberJs templates
+- it does not declare any resource module.

 The goals are:
-* Readability: templates are in plain text files (not in gsp, or in javascript strings).
-They can be along with the ember app.
+* Cleanliness and readability: templates are compiled from plain text files (not embedded somewhere in a gsp, not in javascript strings) and can be in the same directory as your Ember Application is.
 * Performance: (obviously)

 ## Installation

 add this line to BuildConfig.groovy
-     runtime ":ember-handlebars-resources:0.1-SNAPSHOT"
+     runtime ":ember-handlebars-resources:0.1"

 **warning** : this plugin requires rhino 1.7R4 (and above).
 Previous versions should be excluded from other plugins.
 Typically, if you use lesscss resources and handlebars resources plugin: